The board is expected to make final decisions at its next meeting, on Feb. 27.

 They would include doing away with class-size reduction, which, when taken with other potential cuts, could lead to layoffs of 65 teachers, estimated Iris Contreras, president of the Pittsburg Education Association.

 "Any decision that is made impacts everyone - teachers, students, everyone," she said after the meeting.

 One teacher called class-size reduction the most significant and helpful change of her career.
-Allowing class sizes to grow, she told the board, would lead kids to be treated like cattle and would lead test scores to sink because students no longer would receive the individual
+Allowing class sizes to grow, she told the board, would lead kids to be treated like cattle and would lead test scores to sink because students no longer would receive the individual attention they need.

 Contreras's counterpart in the classified employees union, Joe Coniglio, told the board again that his colleagues "cannot afford any more cuts."
 Kids will notice a difference in the quality of their schools, he said, if a janitor or groundskeeper isn't there to maintain it.

 Later, Superintendent Barbara Wilson explored aloud the often-mentioned logic of making cuts furthest away from kids.
 But those jobs, too, are essential, she pointed out: People would notice, for example, if a payroll clerk were missing.

 Willie Mims, representing the Black Political Association, told the board he hoped "the cuts that you make won't hurt too many people."